rafbcampos/naive_functional_programming/README.md

 So we're not allowed to reuse World1.
 To prevent the user from doing that, Haskell makes the World inaccessible for the user.

-Either way, going into the crazy World thing, or only deferring the evaluation of a side effect, we can have segments os our code, where we only deal with pure functions and points where the I/O (synchronous), Task (asynchronous) side effect happens.
+Either way, going into the crazy World thing, or only deferring the evaluation of a side effect, we can have segments in our code, where we only deal with pure functions and points where the I/O (synchronous) or Task (asynchronous) side effect happens.

 At the end (at least till the point I understand it), I/O is the same as creating a function to receive user input or read a file that returns Identity or Either: